turquoiseowl/i18n/README.md

 ### Explicit User Language Selection

-You probably want to allow users to override their browser language settings by providing a language selection feature in your application.
-There are two parts to implementing this feature with i18n which revolve around the setting of a cookie called `i18n.langtag`.
+You can provide a language selection feature in your application using i18n.
+There are two parts to implementing this feature which revolve around the setting of a cookie called `i18n.langtag`.

-Firstly, you need to provide HTML that displays the current language and allows the user to explicitly select a language (from those ApplicationLanguages available).
+Firstly, provide HTML that displays the current language and allows the user to explicitly select a language (from those application languages available).

 An example of how to do that in ASP.NET MVC and Razor follows:

 ```xml
 @using i18n